MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/IoT-Development-with-VS-Code.md

 ![flash-dropdown](files/ZB-IoT-Development-with-VS-Code/flash-dropdown.png)

 It flashes the hex file into the WSTK board.
-As the new SDK V2.7 have update on commander, if there is more than one WSTK connect to PC, it won't pop out a board selection menu.
-So please keep only one board connection when use this method.
-Or just use the GUI tool which introduce in below.
+Start from the SDK v2.7, the command line execution of Commander won't popup board selection dialog while attach two more WSTK boards to the computer.
+So, to use the flash.bat for program download, use it under a single WSTK connection.
+Otherwise, use the GUI tools described below.

 ```bash
 > Executing task in folder Z3LightSoc: C:\Users\username\SimplicityStudio\v4_workspace\Z3LightSoc\flash.bat  <